 - The injection takes place into an already poor quality or damaged mortar joint.
 Before any damp treatment can take place, this will need to be fixed for the DPC to be effective.

 Contact A Damp Proofing Injection Expert

-We hope this gives you a better understanding of how a damp-proof cream is injected into a property and why it is necessary to have a DPC installed if your property is suffering from rising damp.
+We hope this gives you a better understanding of how a damp proof injection works and why it is necessary to have a DPC installed if your property is suffering from rising damp.